rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 # Digital-VLSI-SoC-design-and-planning

 ## Contents
-## 📘 Day 1 - Inception of Open-Source EDA, OpenLANE and Sky130 PDK
+## 📘 Session 1 - Inception of Open-Source EDA, OpenLANE and Sky130 PDK

 ### 🔬 Theory
 This section introduces the basics of open-source EDA tools, OpenLANE flow, and Sky130 PDK.
 It explains how open-source efforts enable VLSI enthusiasts and students to carry out industry-grade digital SoC implementation flows.